 There are several different resort areas throughout the island, each with its own unique qualities.

 South-Maui is home to Kihei.
 This central resort location makes for a wonderful budget-friendly option thanks to a lack of hotels.
-It’s the best place to look for an affordable beachfront condo.
-Stay at this enchanting garden cottage.
+It’s the best place to look for an affordable beachfront condo on Maui.
+Or stay at this enchanting garden cottage.

 One of the most popular spots on Maui is Wailea, which has miles of pristine beaches and excellent weather year-round.
 If you’re looking for a luxurious and relaxing vacation, Wailea beach is the perfect destination.
 Stay at the Waldorf Grand Wailea Resort & Spa with its awesome pool complex.